All Episodes

 I see.

-When the band looks identical to the Cuban band.
+Where the band looks identical to the Cuban band.

-But man, I'll tell you the domestic cigars have gotten so good.
+But man, I'll tell you, the domestic cigars have gotten so good, they have gotten, they've all really, some of them are really, really good.

-Well, there's a nice education.
+Well, this is a nice education.

 I appreciate your time.